 Yes.
 Like most pets, it is perfectly legal to transport dogs.

-Key requirements for the legal shipping of dogs are vaccinations, a valid passport and a non-encrypted microchip.
+Key requirements for the legal shipping of dogs are vaccinations, a valid passport, and a non-encrypted microchip.
 Before booking transit for your furry friend, you should check the legal requirements of your destination.
 These can vary from country to country and from state to state.
-So here’s a time-saving guide to legal guidelines for transporting dogs, focusing on the United States, Europe and pet-shipping services.
+So here’s a time-saving guide to legal guidelines for transporting dogs, focusing on the United States, Europe, and pet-shipping services.

 Dogs may require a valid rabies vaccination certificate, particularly if their pet is from, or has visited, a country with a high risk of rabies.
-But if your dog has not travelled, or has only entered low-risk countries such as Mexico, there is often no need to provide such a certificate.
+But if your dog has not traveled or has only entered low-risk countries such as Mexico, there is often no need to provide such a certificate.

 With a clean bill of health, your dog can legally land its paws on US soil.
 The shipping process for dogs is normally quick and easy (here’s a comprehensive guide to how it works).
-Plenty of dogs enter and leave the US every day, and don’t find the process too ‘ruff’.
+Plenty of dogs enter and leave the US daily and don’t find the process too ‘ruff’.

 In broad terms, EU legal requirements for pet transport are similar to North America’s.
-Dogs and cats need a valid EU passport with the owner’s name and address, and proof of vaccination against rabies.
+Dogs and cats need a valid EU passport with the owner’s name and address and proof of vaccination against rabies.
 Pets younger than three months old do not need to be vaccinated to travel in, or to, EU countries, Norway and Switzerland – so long as the owner can prove their pup has not been in contact with animals that may have the disease.
 Your vet can issue the required documents, including EU passports, as well as perform the vaccination by appointment.
 If you’re unsure whether your dog has been vaccinated, speak with your vet before making travel plans.

 Some European countries reserve the right to demand extra checks before letting your dog across the border.
-When traveling to Ireland, Sweden and the UK, dogs and cats need to undergo a blood test as extra proof that they are vaccinated.
+When traveling to Ireland, Sweden, and the UK, dogs and cats need to undergo a blood test as extra proof that they are vaccinated.
 These tests must be taken six months or less before the travel period.

 Requirements for pet transportation services